This is our buying guide for the brightest 9006 LED headlight bulbs.

 BEST PREMIUM

-Its lux reading was good, but not amazing, at 1,560 lux using the projector test.
+The lux reading was decent, if not extraordinary, clocking in at 1,560 lux with the projector test.
 The reflectors scored around 2,000 lux.
-But, like most Auxito bulbs, it has a somewhat high light drop-off of about 30%.
+But as with most Auxito bulbs, there’s a relatively high light drop-off of about 30%.

-The color temperature is 6000K.
-It’s nearly identical to the Hikari, but closer to pure white than the SEALIGHT.
-I personally prefer some blues in my light, but this comes down to personal taste.
+With a color temperature of 6000K, it’s almost identical to the Hikari, but leans closer to pure white than the SEALIGHT.
+While I personally lean towards a touch of blue in my light, this is a matter of personal preference.

-Regardless, the beam makes it a lot easier to differentiate between obstacles.
-I can’t fault it in terms of visibility and reflectivity.
+Nevertheless, the beam drastically enhances the ability to differentiate between obstacles.
+I can’t find any faults when it comes to visibility and reflectivity.

-Your vehicle’s front end also gets a massive style improvement, as the cooler beam gives a more modern look.
-Still, we would have preferred the pure bluish-white of 6500K.
+The front of your vehicle also gets a substantial style upgrade with the cooler beam lending a more modern aesthetic.
+That said, I would have preferred the pure bluish-white of 6500K.

-We also appreciate the all-in-one design.
-The built-in driver and fan takes up less housing spaces.
-It also removes any unnecessary steps from the installation process.
-It’s literally a once-off plug-and-play installation, no extra wires or connectors.
+I also appreciate the all-in-one design.
+The integrated driver and fan save space within the housing and eliminates any unnecessary steps from the installation process.
+You’re looking at a one-off plug-and-play installation, with no extra wires or connectors to worry about.

-Cooling mainly comes from a 12,000 RPM silent turbo fan.
-We thought this is a bit underpowered for a 20,000-lumen bulb.
-But it also has a copper baseboard to conduct heat away from the sensitive components.
+Cooling primarily relies on a 12,000 RPM silent turbo fan.
+While I initially thought this might be underpowered for a 20,000-lumen bulb, the copper baseboard pulls its weight by conducting heat away from the sensitive components.

-It also helps keep power consumption low at 50 watts per bulb.
+This efficient design also keeps power consumption at a low 50 watts per bulb.

-Plus, the 50,000 hour lifespan doesn’t lie.
+Moreover, the claimed 50,000-hour lifespan is no marketing gimmick.
 It’s a direct result of efficient cooling and power consumption.

-The good news is it’s IP67-rated.
-This means the Auxito’s can take the most punishing conditions with ease.
-The manufacturer is so confident that they offer a 2-year warranty.
-That’s very long for a LED headlight.
+The great news is the IP67 rating.
+This means the Auxito’s can weather the harshest conditions with ease.
+The manufacturer is so confident in their product that they offer a 2-year warranty.
+That’s an impressive coverage period for an LED headlight.

 Pros